 Securing Your Internet Connection

 Now that your browser and social media are locked down, it’s time to secure the source.
-No amount of browser extensions and tracker-blocking can protect the data that flows through your ISP and, with internet providers selling user browsing history, that’s a scary thought.
+All the browser extensions and tracker-blocking plugins in the world can’t protect the data that flows through your ISP — and with internet providers selling user browsing history, that’s a scary thought.

-Many people think using a proxy is the best way to secure your connection, usually because free ones are available.
-As explained in our VPN vs. proxy vs. Tor guide, proxies are best when used for low-risk web tasks where you want to mask your IP address.
+Many people think using proxy servers is the best way to secure your connection, usually because free ones are available.
+As explained in our VPN vs proxy servers vs Tor guide, a proxy server is best when used for low-risk web tasks where you want to mask your IP address.
 They’re a bad option, though, because they don’t provide encryption and can come with unintended consequences.

-It’s a better idea to use a virtual private network.
-A VPN secures your internet connection by encrypting the data you send and anonymizing it before moving the request to your ISP and the larger web.
-VPN security is a complex topic, but for the purposes of this guide, it’s the best way to secure your internet connection.
+It’s a better idea to use a virtual private network (VPN).
+Virtual private networks secure your internet connection by encrypting the data you send and anonymizing it before moving the request to your ISP and the larger web.
+VPN security is a complex topic, but it’s the best way to secure your internet connection.

-Unfortunately, it’s not as simple as choosing a VPN that claims it keeps “no logs.”
-Providers such as HideMyAss and IPVanish claimed not to, then were found to be lying in court.
+Unfortunately, it’s not as simple as choosing a VPN service that claims it keeps “no logs.”
+Providers such as HideMyAss and IPVanish claimed not to, and were later found to be lying in court.
 You can learn about those incidents in our HideMyAss review and IPVanish review.

 The providers we rank highly have proven that they don’t keep logs, though.
 Our top pick is ExpressVPN for its ease of use, security and strong stance on privacy.
 You can learn more about it in our ExpressVPN review.

 What steps are you taking to protect your browsing?
+Are you using privacy alternatives to major services?
+Or are you limiting your use of the internet entirely?
 Let us know in the comments below and, as always, thanks for reading.